chiahsien/sort-Xcode-project-file/README.md

 ## What's different

 - Bypass `PBXFrameworksBuildPhase` section because this order is important for some projects.
+- Sort top-level directories and files in `mainGroup`.
 - Sort `targets` list in project.
-- Sort `packageReferences` list in project.
+- Sort `packageProductDependencies` and `packageReferences` lists in project.
 - Sort `buildConfigurations` list in each target.
 - Case-sensitive sorting.